KrishP08/ESp-NES/README.md

 Interested in building your own Anemoia Handheld?

-1.  **Get the PCB:** Download the Gerber files from this repository and get them manufactured by a service like JLCPCB or PCBWay.
+1.  **Get the PCB:** Download the Gerber files from this [releases](https://github.com/KrishP08/ESp-NES/releases) and get them manufactured by a service like JLCPCB or PCBWay.
 2.  **Source the Components:** Refer to the Bill of Materials (BOM) file for a complete list of parts.
 3.  **Solder Everything:** Solder all the components onto the PCB.
 It's recommended to start with the smallest surface-mount components first.
 4.  **Flash the Firmware:** Follow the software instructions above to flash the Anemoia emulator.